 School systems will work with you to collaboratively determine which program will work best for your child's needs. debra of America recommends that you request a meeting from your school administrator before entering elementary school to discuss the desired accommodations and services for your child and follow the specific school guidance.
 EB children have successfully operated under both an IEP or 504 plan in place.

 If you need assistance to ensure that your child's rights are being followed, it is probably best to consult with a professional who understands these laws, such as a Special Needs attorney.

-If you need assistance finding a special needs attorney or for more information, please contact debra of America's Director of Legal Aid, Joe Murray at firstname.lastname@example.org or 212 868-1573 x125.
+If you need assistance finding a special needs attorney or for more information, please contact debra of America at email@example.com or 833-debraUS (833-332-7287).

-If you experience a denial of health insurance claim for medical services or wound care supplies from your private insurance policy, the following information can help address steps on how to appeal such a denial.
+If you experience a denial of health insurance claim for wound care supplies or medical services from your private insurance policy, the following information can help address steps on how to appeal such a denial.

 Receiving news that your insurance company has denied coverage for a necessary medical procedure or service, bandages, or supplies is a challenge many EB families unfortunately face.
 Given many changes in the health insurance industry as well as the high costs of necessary services and supplies, a denial of coverage can bring additional stress upon EB families.
 Described below is information to help families address instances where a health care denial has been received along with a sample letter which can be tailored to the specific instances of the insurance denial.

 Steps to appeal an insurance denial of claim for a health care service or item:

 - Carefully review the insurance company letter explaining the reasoning for the denial of coverage.
 The letter will need to cite specific provisions of the insurance policy.